p2docs/p2docs.github.io/page/branch.md

 ## Instruction Skipping

 <%=p2instrinfo('skip')%>
-SKIP causes the following 32 instructions to be conditionally skipped, based on the bit pattern loaded from **D**estination (bit 0 corresponds to the instruction immediately following SKIP and bit 31 corresponds to the 32nd instruction following SKIP).
+SKIP allows any of the next 32 instructions to be skipped if the corresponding bit is set (=1) in **D**estination.
+Bit 0 controls skipping for the first instruction after SKIP and bit 31 the 32nd. **D**estination is loaded into an internal shift register, changing it while SKIP is active has no effect.

 The skipped instructions are treated similarly to ones whose `if_*` condition check isn't met, i.e. they take 2 cycles to execute and _do_ consume any [ALTx-type instruction](indir.html) preceding them.

-Skipping continues after jump instructions and the same skip pattern applies whether or not a conditional jump is made.
-A call instruction (or [interrupt](irq.html)) suspends skipping until after the corresponding return instruction.
-Nested calls are allowed up to a level of eight, matching the size of the internal stack.
-A routine called from a skip sequence and any subroutines it calls consume only one skip bit.
-A SKIP/SKIPF/EXECF within the routine replaces the suspended skip sequence and starts a new one, which provides a way of ending skipping earlier than normal but otherwise should be avoided.
+A call (or [interrupt](irq.html)) suspends skipping until after the corresponding return.
+Nested calls are allowed up to a depth of eight (matching the size of the internal stack).
+Skipping continues after a jump and any remaining skip bits apply whether or not a conditional jump is made.

-Note that [AUGS](misc.html#augs) and [AUGD](misc.html#augd) count as instructions!
-So `WRLONG ##1234, ##4568` **counts as 3 instructions!**
+Skipping cannot be nested; SKIP ends any active or suspended skip sequence and starts a new one. `SKIP #0` can be used to end skipping earlier than normal.
+SKIP does not work inside interrupt service routines (**TODO CONFIRM**).

+Note that **AUGS and AUGD are separate instructions**, e.g. `WRLONG ##1234, ##4568` consumes three skip bits.
+A subroutine call consumes only one skip bit for the entire routine.

 For example: